mikefarmer01/markdown-cv/curriculum.md

 * Main workstation: OS of my choice for everything, development, home recording studio.
 * Arm64 SBC: Operation of Nextcloud instance, additional projects planned.

-`2017 - 2019` Club sports: table tennis

-`2006 - 2017` Piano education

 Multiple years of experience as a tutor, mainly in Maths and French.
-Further sports: Chess, football, cycling.
+In my free time: Chess, table tennis, piano, football, cycling.
 Voluntary work in free church.

 --------------------------------------------------------------------------------